pipegalera/old-website/content/blog/audit-gender-pay-gap/index.md

 1. **Unadjusted Gender Pay Gap**.
 Is there a difference between average pay for men and women in the company?

-2. **Unadjusted Gender Pay Gap**.
+2. **Adjusted Gender Pay Gap**.
 Are there differences between average pay for men and women after we’ve accounted for differences among workers in education, experience, job roles, employee performance and other factors aside from gender that affect pay.

-The analysis includes several **insights** that explains the results.
-They are marked with a :sparkles: sign.
+The sections include several **insights** that explains the results marked with a :sparkles: sign.

 # 1. Unadjusted Gender Pay Gap